What was the Outward Appearance of the Messiah?

 Yes, that was the wife of the Roman governor in Judea: Pilate Pontius.

+Little is known of Letters of Pontius Pilate to his friend Lucius Annaeus Seneca the younger, who was later to become the tutor of the young Emperor Nero.
 In one of his letters to Seneca, Pilate quoted his wife Procula’s letter to him, concerning her encounter with a Jew named Yeshua.
 In it she gave a short but accurate description of His appearance, and also of His character, as we read below with some contractions.
 The reader can recognize the background of her letter to Pilate.

 Procula has seen and heard the Galilean Iesus.
 She writes to me that as soon as they had crossed into Galilee and started on the road which runs along the west side of the lake they began to hear of little else.
 Alexander, the ferret, was nosing here and there, collecting information.
-It seems that all Galilee is agog about Iesus; … Alexander had arranged, as it happened, for Procula to make a halt at a farm-house towards the northern end of the lake, and as she went along – but you shall have the story in her own words as she has sent it me:
+It seems that all Galilee is agog about Iesus; Alexander had arranged, as it happened, for Procula to make a halt at a farmhouse towards the northern end of the lake, and as she went along – but you shall have the story in her own words as she has sent it me:

 ‘We came suddenly on a crowd of people who were hurrying along the road in front of us and over the slopes leading down to the sea and even along the beach.
 Others were joining them from the paths that came in from the hills.
 No one took any notice of us.
 They were Iews of all kinds – mostly hale and hearty people, but there were sick and cripples too, who were dragging themselves along or being carried by their friends.
 The crowd was excited, gesticulating, pointing to a boat that was following the coast line, and shouting to those on board.
-I thought at first that they were angry but Alexander said that they were calling to Iesus, who was on board, to come to shore and speak to them.
+I thought at first that they were angry, but Alexander said that they were calling to Iesus, who was on board, to come to shore and speak to them.
 They kept on shouting the same words over and over again.
 I could not make it out because it was all in Aramaic and when I asked Alexander he only shook his head and muttered something about it being a bad business.
 He would not tell me what they meant, though he told me later.
-When we stopped at the farm-house the crowd rushed on and presently I could see them leaving the high road and hurrying down to the shore.
-Alexander asked permission to go after them and I said he could provided that he took me with him.
+When we stopped at the farmhouse the crowd rushed on and presently I could see them leaving the high road and hurrying down to the shore.
+Alexander asked permission to go after them and I said he could provide that he took me with him.
 So we went, with an escort – you need not be afraid – and after half an hour we found them all in a great mass, down near the sea, with Iesus standing on a knoll in the field, addressing them.
 There were thousands upon thousands of them, and at the back, quite close to us, some groups of better-dressed Iews, who were standing aloof, watching and listening.
 Alexander took a look at them and muttered again.
 “Spies from Ierusalem,” he said and went off to talk to them.

 ‘Then a curious thing happened.
 Iesus suddenly raised his arm and cried out something sternly.
 They stopped pushing towards him and sat down on the grass in a great circle round him – except the Iews from Ierusalem, who made no movement but went on watching.
 I am sure I have seen some of them going to the Sanhedrim.
-Then Iesus called some men who were standing close to him and they brought him bread.
+Then Iesus called some men who were standing close to him, and they brought him bread.
 He broke this into little pieces – so small that from where I stood you could scarcely see them at all.
-He gave these to the men and they went along the ranks distributing them to the crowd, who ate them while the preacher went on talking.
+He gave these to the men, and they went along the ranks distributing them to the crowd, who ate them while the preacher went on talking.
 I wish I could have understood.
 All I could get out of Alexander was that the preacher was enrolling them as his followers but that it was not a military business at all but purely religious; the eating of the bread was a symbol that they enrolled themselves under him, to live as he lived and to do all the things that he had been telling them to do.
 Alexander added that it was dangerous, it might be misunderstood.

 ‘The strangest thing was to follow.
 When the ceremony was finished everything was still for a few seconds and then the crowd began to stir and talk.
 Gradually they became more and more excited.
 Iesus said something to the men about him, and running down to the sea, they began to pull the boat close in so that he could embark again.
 When the crowd saw that he was going to leave them they broke all bounds.
 They ran forward, crying and shouting, and surrounded him.
 Some of them were brandishing sticks and clubs and knives.
 They were not threatening him; it was quite different.
 Others of them were weeping.
 Many of them fell down at his feet.
 All the time I could make out that they were shouting the same words that I had heard them using on the high-road when they were looking out to sea.
 I asked Alexander what they were saying.
 I had to shake him by the shoulder before I could get an answer out of him.
 He was impatient with me.
 “King!” he said, “that’s what they are saying.
 King of Israel!
 King of the Iews!
 And Messiah!”
 I am not sure what the last means, but you will know.

 ‘I could see that Iesus was repelling them.
 He would not listen to them.
 He almost drove them back with words and gestures.
 I am sure he was telling them that they had made a great mistake.
 He was almost beside himself.
 He made those who were kneeling rise and those who were brandishing weapons put them down.
-He was more stern and determined than he had been all the afternoon.
-At the same time he began to move down to the sea hurriedly as though he must escape.
+He was sterner and more determined than he had been all the afternoon.
+At the same time, he began to move down to the sea hurriedly as though he must escape.
 The crowd followed slowly in a dejected way.
 They seemed to be disappointed and bewildered.
 “He is angry with them for calling him King of the Iews,” I said to Alexander.
 “He has cause to be,” said Alexander.
 “He is a dead man from today.”

 ‘There was another incident.
 Before Jesus could get on the boat, the Iews from Ierusalem, who had been watching every movement of the crowd, walked rapidly down the hill and spoke to him.
 They met each other as enemies; I could see that though I could not hear the words.
 The talk only lasted a few moments.
 They said something to him and he looked at them with a face of stone.
 Then he answered curtly and turned his back on them.
 Some of his followers helped him into the boat.
 I thought they were puzzled too, and perhaps afraid.
 He was not afraid himself.
 He spoke and acted as though he was ready to fight the whole world.